learning-zone/angular-basics/README.md

 </div>

 #### Q. What is interpolation?
 Interpolation is a special syntax that Angular converts into property binding.
 It’s a convenient alternative to property binding.
-It is represented by double curly braces({{}}).
+It is represented by double curly braces(`{{ }}`).
 The text between the braces is often the name of a component property.
 Angular replaces that name with the string value of the corresponding component property.
-Let's take an example,

 ```html
 <h3>
   {{title}}